 As you can see in the table above, most common internet activities like binge-watching Netflix, posting your lunch on Instagram, and online gaming can happen with a comparably slow internet connection.
 How much speed you need depends more on how many things you need to do online at the same time and how many people are connected to your network.

 For example, you need more bandwidth if you and your three roommates are all going to be online at the same time than you would for just you.
-(Just as long as you’re not streaming in HD, downloading all of The Office to binge-watch on a road trip, queueing for a round of Overwatch, uploading hilarious beauty tutorial fails to YouTube, and mining bitcoin all at the same time).
+(Just as long as you’re not streaming in HD, downloading all of Avatar: The Last Airbender to binge-watch, queueing for a round of Overwatch, uploading hilarious beauty tutorial fails to YouTube, and mining bitcoin all at the same time).